Crunchy, cheesy, creamy funeral potatoes are the epitome of comfort food.

 Tips and Tricks

-- Thaw the potatoes completely before mixing in the other ingredients.
-Frozen hash browns take longer to cook and they don’t brown as much.
+- Thaw the potatoes completely before adding the other ingredients.
+Frozen hash browns take longer to cook and don’t brown as much.

-- Mix a beaten egg into the mixture for a firmer casserole that cuts nicely.
+- Mix a beaten egg into the mixture.
+You’ll get a firmer casserole that cuts nicely.